Digital Health Action Collaborative

 - Office of the National Coordinator for HIT

-Projects completed, under way, or under consideration by the DLC include:
+Projects completed, under way, or under consideration by the DHAC include:

 - PEDSNet.
 A consortium of 15 leading pediatric care institutions, working together to create an organization providing networked clinical data from electronic health records for use in accelerating clinical research in pediatrics.